-In 2013, Stanford had 1,430 tenure-line faculty, 613 non-tenure line and medical center line faculty and more than 10,996 non-teaching staff.
 The criteria for appointment of our faculty is described under CFRs 2.8 and 2.9 and in Chapter 2 of our Faculty Handbook.
-The Vice Provost for Faculty Development and Diversity makes an annual report to the Faculty Senate on the diversity of our faculty.
+The Office of Faculty Development, Diversity and Engagement makes an annual report to the Faculty Senate on faculty demographics and diversity.

 Evaluation of faculty for appointment and promotion is described in the section on CFRs 2.8 and 2.9.
 Evaluation includes confidential peer review.
 The procedures are described in Chapter 2 of our Faculty Handbook.
 These reviews also include teaching evaluations, and letters from students and alumni providing evaluations of the faculty candidate’s work as a teacher and advisor.

 There are also rigorous review procedures for the appointment of academic staff.
 These are outlined in Chapter 2 of the Academic Staff and Other Teaching Staff Handbook for Lecturers and other non-professorial staff who teach; and in Chapter 10 of the Research Policy Handbook for research staff, including Research Scientist and Research Engineer positions.
 For policies and guidelines relating to the Academic Staff-Libraries, see Personnel Program, Academic Staff-Libraries (July 16, 2021), available from the Library Human Resources Office.